-Wikipedia has a list of drugs, a bit outdated.
-I plan to do more work on this in the future.
+Wikipedia has a list of repurposed drugs, a bit outdated.

 - Marck’s molnupiravir (trade name Lagevrio) is 30% effective against severe disease (originally it was 50%, but I guess they redid their calculations or something).
 It works by mutating the virus to death.
 Approved 4 November by the UK.
 Probably will cost ~US$700 per treatment course.